TAP: Two-Stage Adaptive Personalization of Multi-Task and Multi-Modal Foundation Models in Federated Learning: TAP: Two-Stage Adaptive Personalization

 where $\mathbf{X}_{[i,o]} \subseteq \mathbf{X}_{[i]}$ is the subset of $\mathbf{X}_{[i]}$ responsible for task $o$.
-In this way, the replacement operation can selectively extract the desired parameters while minimizing interference from other modality-task pairings, thereby enabling effective multi-modal and multi-task personalization, with input from $\widetilde{\mathbf{W}}_{[i]}$ incorporated when needed.
+In this way, the replacement operation can selectively extract the desired parameters while minimizing interference from other modality-task pairings, thereby enabling effective multi-modal and multi-task personalization.

 \textbf{Remark:} We note that the replacement process, which occurs in conjunction with the FL training protocol, does not induce additional communication costs, as the personalized parameters $\mathbf{X}_{[i]}$ \textit{are not transmitted to server $S$}.
-Moreover, $\mathbf{X}_{[i]}$ can be trained on $c_i$ \textit{in parallel while $\widetilde{\mathbf{W}}_{[i]}$ is being aggregated at $S$}, enabling effective usage of both local and server resources simultaneously without introducing additional idle time.
+Moreover, $\mathbf{X}_{[i]}$ can be trained on $c_i$ \textit{in parallel while $\widetilde{\mathbf{W}}_{[i]}$ is being aggregated at $S$}, enabling effective usage of both local and server resources simultaneously.